What To Do If Your Dog Eats Too Fast

-In fact, speed eating is pretty common in dogs — and the reason is more ingrained in them than you might realize.
+In fact, speed eating is pretty common in dogs, and the reason can actually be traced back to her ancestors.

-The Dodo spoke with a vet to find out why your dog is probably eating too fast, and how you can help her to stop.
+We spoke with a vet to find out why your dog is probably eating too fast and how you can help her to stop.

-Why do dogs eat too fast?“There can be several reasons why a dog eats too fast.,” Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, told The Dodo.
+“There can be several reasons why a dog eats too fast,” Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, told The Dodo.

 According to Dr. Tu, some of these reasons include:

-- Competition in the house with other animals for food
+- There could be competition in the house with other animals for food.

-Imagine for a second — paint a picture in your mind — of how your dog would spend her time if she weren’t all snuggled up at home with you.
-She’d be out there in the world just living her wild dog life, looking for food all day.
+Imagine for a second how your dog would spend her time if she weren’t all snuggled up at home with you — she’d be out there in the world just living her wild-dog life, looking for food all day.

 “As omnivores, wild dogs are used to spending the majority of their waking hours hunting and gathering food,” Dr. Tu explained.
 “The inconsistent availability of food means they often are eating small amounts over longer periods of time.”